kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 A backup of every single github repo on 02/02/2020 (no commit history), which:

  - Has commits after 13/11/2019
- - Has atleast one star and has commits
+ - Has atleast one star and has commits after 02/02/2019
+ - Has atleast 250 starts (includes gh-pages and binaries >100KB for these)

+Archived using